 The PCP is responsible for supervising physician extenders, providing ongoing care, and coordinating all services the member receives.
 The provider must verify any suspected serious medical conditions (for example, heart murmur, scoliosis and developmental problems).
-When needed services fall outside the PCP's scope of practice, referrals must be made and treatment initiated within 60 days after the initial health appointment at which the condition was identified.
-The Health Care Services Department is available to provide coordination, if indicated by the member's condition and requested by the PCP.
+When needed services fall outside the PCP's scope of practice, referrals must be made and treatment initiated within 60 days of the initial health appointment at which the condition was identified.
+The Health Net Health Care Services Department is available to provide coordination, if indicated by the member's condition and requested by the PCP.

 Physician extenders may not be barriers to a request to see a physician.
-Any member being cared for by a physician extender must be given an appointment with the PCP upon request without having to work through the physician extender.
+Any member being cared for by a physician extender must be given an appointment with the PCP without having to work through the physician extender.

-The Public Programs Department receives information from the Medi-Cal Member Services Department regarding members who have disenrolled.
-The Public Programs Department informs the local CHDP program office of the mandatory disenrollment of members under age 21 and assist in transition of care as necessary.
+Health Net's Public Programs Department receives information from the Health Net Medi-Cal Member Services Department regarding members who have disenrolled.
+The Health Net Public Programs Department informs the local CHDP program office of the mandatory disenrollment of members under age 21 and assists in transition of care as necessary.